Alfresco/docs-alfresco/search-services/1.4/install/options.md

 title: Installation options
 ---

-There are several options for installing Search Services:

-* Using the distribution zip (with or without mutual TLS)
+You can install Search Services using the distribution zip (with or without mutual TLS).

 ## Install with mutual TLS (zip)